jluk/ACC-Documentation/README.md

 ms.author: juluk
 ---
 # Azure Cloud Console (preview)
 Azure Cloud Console is an interactive, browser-based command-line interface for managing Azure resources.
-This console is your personal sandbox to deploy, manage, and develop Azure resources directly from a browser.

 The shortlink to this documentation is [aka.ms/accbetadocs](https://www.aka.ms/accbetadocs)